1John419/kjs/README.md

 Dedicated to our precious Lord and Saviour Jesus Christ.

+ALL the power belongs to My King!
+The glory is all His.

 "Heaven and earth shall pass away, but my words shall not pass away."

 The application supports Android, Linux, or Windows platforms with the latest version of Google Chrome.